 The ethical climate and moral standards of a company are critical.
 Transformational leadership seeks to establish and uphold a positive ethical environment in the workplace.
 To this end, an employee’s moral standards and behaviors may be more scrutinized than their performance.

-Crucially, transformational leaders are responsible for ensuring that the workplace culture aligns with the organizations’ core values.
-They must use consistent workplace communication to ensure that all team members are working towards the same shared goal and that everyone is on board.
+Crucially, transformational leaders ensure that the workplace culture aligns with the organizations’ core values.
+They must use consistent workplace communication to ensure that all team members work towards the same shared goal and that everyone is on board.